TkrUdagawa/website/source/en/tutorial/graph.rst

  1. Connection settings to Jubatus Server

-  Setting the HOST, RPC port of Jubatus Server
+  Set the HOST and RPC port of Jubatus Server

  2. Register the pre-set query

-  Register the queries which to be used for the shortest path calculation.
+  Register the queries which are used for the shortest path calculation.

  3. Create graph

-  Get the stations information in Yamanote-line and Chuou-line， and create the route-graph.
+  Get the stations information on Yamanote-line and Chuo-line, and create a route graph.

- 4. Set station ID
+ 4. Set Station ID

-  Display the stations in route-graph by their station_id.
+  Display the stations in the route-graph by their Station ID.

 * SearchRoute

  1. Connection settings to Jubatus Server

-  Setting the HOST, RPC port of Jubatus Server
+  Set the HOST and RPC port of Jubatus Server

  2. Prepare the query